-- 1 The 'participation exemption' exempts dividends and capital gains from subsidiary companies abroad from corporate income tax in the Netherlands.
-For example by using the so-called Dutch Sandwich, with even its own wiktionary lemma: "A form of tax avoidance, based on the Double Irish arrangement, in which revenues from income of sales of the products shipped by the second Irish company are first booked by a shell company in the Netherlands, taking advantage of generous tax laws there. (...)".14 - 2 The unusually large Double Taxation Treaty network substantially reduces withholding taxes on dividend, interest and royalty payments between treaty countries and the Netherlands.
+- 1. The 'participation exemption' exempts dividends and capital gains from subsidiary companies abroad from corporate income tax in the Netherlands.
+For example by using the so-called Dutch Sandwich, with even its own wiktionary lemma: "A form of tax avoidance, based on the Double Irish arrangement, in which revenues from income of sales of the products shipped by the second Irish company are first booked by a shell company in the Netherlands, taking advantage of generous tax laws there. (...)".14 - 2.
+The unusually large Double Taxation Treaty network substantially reduces withholding taxes on dividend, interest and royalty payments between treaty countries and the Netherlands.
 The Netherlands has almost 100 tax treaties.
 Most of those treaties, for example a recent treaty with Kenya15, include a phrase like "any unresolved issues arising from the case shall be submitted to arbitration if the person so requests."
-This means that it will be submitted to the arbitrage judgement of ISDS, which is included in most Dutch trade/tax treaties and is by now well-known because it iss part of trade agreements TTIP and CETA.
-In a more recent treaty however with Indonesia16 the ISDS clause is removed.
-With the ISDS system widely under debate Indonesia started to realise its danger- s^{17} and changed the treaty accordingly.

-3 - The advance tax ruling system gives certainty to multinationals about how the income of their Dutch subsidiaries will be taxed.
-When needed, a corporation can negotiate with the fiscal authorities, seated in Rotterdam.
-A tax deal, a so-called ruling, is valuable for four years and the privilege of entities having 5 million euros to offer for the Dutch economy and at least half of the members of the board have to live in the Netherlands.
+This means that it will be submitted to the arbitrage judgement of ISDS, which is included in most Dutch trade/tax treaties and is now well-known because it is a controversial part of trade agreements such as TTIP and CETA.
+In a more recent treaty however - with Indonesia16 - the ISDS clause as Indonesia started to realise its dangers17 and changed the treaty accordingly. - 3.
+The advance tax ruling system gives certainty to multinationals about how the income of their Dutch subsidiaries will be taxed.
+18 When needed, a corporation can negotiate with the fiscal authorities, seated in Rotterdam.
+A tax deal, a so-called ruling, is valuable for four years and the privilege of entities who have 5 million euros to offer for the Dutch economy.
+They also require at least half of the members of the board to live in the Netherlands.
 The agreements are made e.g. in situations that are "factual in nature, such as the value of certain premises, the depreciation period of business assets or the level of the minimum salary a director and major shareholder should earn.
-The agreement may also relate to facts which will take place in the future."
-This 'tax certainty in advance' has been much criticised but the Dutch government is not willing to give it up.
+The agreement may also relate to facts which will take place in the future."19 This 'tax certainty in advance' has been much criticised but the Dutch government is not willing to give it up.